Node.js and NPM

 This read-only field shows the current version of Node.js.

-When the configuration is completed, PhpStorm displays information about the currently configured version, the notification Node.js Core Library is enabled, and adds the Disable and the Usage scope buttons.
+When the configuration is completed, PhpStorm displays information about the currently configured version.

 If you need code completion for Node.js APIs only in some parts of your project, you can configure that using the Manage scopes link.
 In the Usage dialog that opens, click the relevant directories and for each of them select the configured Node.js Core library from the list.
 Learn more from Configuring the scope of a library.